cernopendata-datascience/CNNPixelSeedsMachineLearning/README.md

 ```
 $ jupyter notebook
 ```
-you can start to explore the notebookes.
-A list of a sample of files is included in `file_index.txt`.
+you can start to explore the notebooks.
+A sample list of files is included in `file_index.txt`.
 The `dataset.py` is an helper class to access the dataset.
 The `doublets_visualisation` notebook will help you in visualising and accessing the dataset while `ml_filtering` contains a first example on how to apply ML techniques (BDTs or DNNs) for pixel seeds filtering.

 ### The dataset